GenProve: Learning to Generate Text with Fine-Grained Provenance: Experiments

 From the metric perspective, answer-quality metrics show that GenProve generates more faithful and fluent responses after provenance tags are removed.
 It exceeds the strongest baseline on ROUGE-L, BLEU, METEOR, and MoverScore, indicating improvements in both surface overlap and semantic similarity.
 Provenance metrics show the largest margin: GenProve achieves a substantially higher provenance F1 than the strongest baseline, suggesting more accurate sentence-level evidence localization and relation typing.
+Because provenance scores are computed by averaging over reference sentences, these gains reflect broader and more accurate evidence coverage rather than redundant repetition of a few supported claims.
 Correct format highlights that formatting is necessary but not sufficient: several strong baselines already achieve near-perfect parseability, whereas weaker baselines fail frequently; GenProve maintains similarly high compliance.
 Finally, the LLM-as-judge score summarizes end-to-end quality under joint requirements of correctness, fluency, and traceability, where GenProve attains the highest overall score.